-How Much does Ductless AC System Cost?
+How Much Does a Mini Split AC Unit Cost?

 Overview of Ductless Mini Split Air Conditioner Systems

 Most mini split AC-only systems are single zone systems, designed to cool smaller areas of your home or office.
 Multi-zone systems are usually heat pump systems, with a single outdoor unit, and multiple indoor air units.

 It’s possible to buy the components separately and build a multi-zone AC-only system.
 But for about the same cost, you can buy a heat pump package with outdoor unit and 2-8 indoor units and have heat included.
 Additionally, if you go as far as multi-zoned units, you should consider a complete central ac system at the same time.